 Your yes is so valuable, you have to learn to protect it at all costs.
 How?
 Let’s talk about the art of saying no.

 The Art of Saying No

-Steve Jobs used to ask Apple’s design chief, Jony Ive, this question every day: “How many times did you say no today?”
+He used to ask Apple’s design chief, Jony Ive, this question every day: “How many times did you say no today?”
 It was Jobs’ ability to decide when to say no that made him a successful person.

 How to Say No the Right Way

-Say no to some things in order to say yes to greater things — this is the key to making your best work yet.
+Say no to some things in order to say yes to greater things — this is the key to doing your best work yet.
 But the way you say no is equally important as why you say it.
-How do you refuse a project or an invitation rightly, without burning bridges or hurting the other person?
+How do you refuse a project or an invitation without burning bridges or hurting the other person?